MikeBishop/origin-fed-up/draft-bishop-httpbis-origin-fed-up.md

 to detect the certificate after inclusion.
 The "maximum merge delay" of most CT logs is twenty-four hours.
 [GoogleTrustedCT] [AppleTrustedCT]

-## OCSP Stapling {#ocsp}
+## OCSP

 Revocation checking has been a known challenge for TLS clients, with OCSP Stapling emerging as the solution of choice.
-The server
+While an OCSP endpoint can often be blocked by an attacker or otherwise be unavailable, the `status_request` TLS extension {{?RFC6066}} can enable a client to request and the server to provide a recent OCSP response as part of the TLS handshake.
+This assists in verifying the non-revoked state of the certificate without invoking a single point of failure.

+However, OCSP responses typically have validity periods of 24 hours or more, and can be up to ten days.

 # Security Considerations {#security}